PiaaCaa/4DFlowNet/README.md

 ## Prepare dataset

-To prepare training or validation dataset, we assume a High resolution CFD dataset is available.
+To prepare training or validation dataset, we assume a high resolution CFD dataset is available.
 As an example we have provided this under TODO

 How to prepare training/validation dataset.

-    1. Generate lowres dataset
+    1. Generate lowres dataset in the folder prepare_data
         >> Configure the datapath and filenames in prepare_temporal_lowres_dataset.py
+        >>>> Optional configurations:
+        downsampling_rate (default = 2);
+        radial_downsampling: This enables averaged downsampling (Defaulkt is sampling without averaging)
         >> Run prepare_temporal_lowres_dataset.py
         >> This will generate a separate HDF5 file for the low resolution velocity data.

     2. Generate random patches from the LR-HR dataset pairs.
         >> Configure the datapath and filenames in prepare_patches.py
-        >> For temporal problem, set .. to True.
+        >> For temporal problem, set temporal_preparation to True.
         >> Configure patch_size, rotation option, and number of patches per frame
         >> Run prepare_patches.py
         >> This will generate a csv file that contains the patch information.